Louis Langrée: Recordings

 Langrée has made several recordings for Virgin Classics, with the Orchestra of the Opera National de Lyon, the Orchestra of the Age of Enlightenment, the Camerata Salzburg and Le Concert d'Astrée.
 With the Orchestre Philharmonique de Liège, he has recorded for Universal/Accord symphonies of Franck and Chausson, piano concertos of Liszt, Ravel and Schulhoff (soloist, Claire-Marie Le Guay), and for the Cypress label, works for clarinet and orchestra by Mozart, Rossini and Weber (soloist, Jean-Luc Votano).
 Several of his recordings have received awards, including the Victoire de la musique, MIDEM, Diapason d'Or, and Gramophone awards.
 Langrée was a co-recipient of the Best Musical Achievement for Opera award from the Royal Philharmonic Society for his conducting of the 2001 Glyndebourne Opera production of Fidelio.
 In 2007, he was a winner of the Grand Prix Antoine Livio de la Presse Musicale Internationale.
 With the Cincinnati Symphony Orchestra, Langrée has recorded music commissioned for the orchestra by Zhou Tian, Thierry Escaich, and Sebastian Currier.

 Personal life

-Langrée and his wife Aimée Clark Langrée, a writer for French television, have two children.
-The family resides in Cincinnati.
+Langrée and his wife Aimée Clark-Langrée, a writer for French television, have two children.
+The family resides in Paris.
 In 2006, Langrée was made a Chevalier des Arts et des Lettres.